AmpersandTarski/prototype/docs/reference-material/prototype-framework.md

 ```

 #### The Symfony event dispatcher component
-Currently we use the Symfony event dispatcher component as implementatation.
-Documentation can be found [here](https://symfony.com/doc/master/components/event_dispatcher.html#introduction).
+Currently we use the [Symfony event dispatcher](https://symfony.com/doc/master/components/event_dispatcher.html#introduction## "Link to the documentation of Symfony") component as implementatation.

 > "The Symfony EventDispatcher component implements the Mediator and Observer design patterns to make all these things possible and to make your projects truly extensible."